steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

-The first part of the ``main`` function introduces us to the basic simulation parameters regarding physical layer mode for WiFi (Direct Sequence Spread Spectrum of 1 Mbps rate), receiver signal strength of -93 dBm (decibels with respect to 1 mW of received power), 1 KB for packet size, 1 second interval duration between ns-3 events (we will use it later) and a generation size of 5 packets.
+The first part of the ``main`` function introduces us to the basic simulation parameters regarding physical layer mode for WiFi (Direct Sequence Spread Spectrum of 1 Mbps rate), receiver signal strength of -93 dBm, 1 KB for packet size, 1 second interval duration between ns-3 events (we will use it later) and a generation size of 5 packets.
 After that, the ``CommandLine`` class is ns-3's command line parser used to modify those values (if required) with ``AddValue`` and ``Parse``.
 Then, the interval duration is converted to the ns-3 ``Time`` format.

 Configuration defaults